 Post Traumatic Growth

 Mirroring Katabasis is the recognition that with struggle and trauma may come growth.
-Both health and lay folk have a pretty robust understanding of Post-traumatic stress disorder; what is less well understood is the concept of post-traumatic growth (PTG).
+Both health and lay folk have a robust understanding of Post-traumatic stress disorder; what is less well-understood is the concept of post-traumatic growth (PTG).

 The pioneers in this field, Tedeschi and Calhoun, have, over the last twenty years, identified some of the conditions that make Post-traumatic growth more likely.
 I’m going to mention two briefly;

-The first is Rumination & Cognitive engagement.
-Rumination tends to have negative connotations, but in this context, Tedeschi and Calhoun use the more traditional definition of “To turn over in the mind”.
+The first is Rumination and Cognitive engagement.
+Rumination tends to have negative connotations, but Tedeschi and Calhoun use the more traditional definition of “To turn over in the mind” in this context.
 They identified that the degree of PTG is related to rumination about elements related to the event.

 This rumination is not the same as the intrusive, unwanted thoughts inherent to PTSD; instead, these are a reflective, deliberative, cognitively engaged process.